 Incidents will appear in all relevant folders.
 An incident that has been shared and snoozed will appear in both folders.
 Resolving an incident will move it to the Resolved folder and remove it from other folders.

 The Maintenance folder will only appear if Maintenance Plans have been configured by an admin.
-See the Maintenance plans documentation for more information.
+See the Manage Planned Maintenance documentation for more information.

 At the top of the Environments pane, a search bar allows you to filter environments.
 For organizations that have numerous environments, use the filter feature to quickly isolate a particular environment.